The Nautilus R616 Recumbent Bike comes with a lot more features than you’d expect from a bike in this price range.

 Nautilus markets that this bike has a perimeter weighted flywheel, but they don’t specify how heavy it is.

-I believe the R616 has the exact same flywheel found in the R618, which weighs 13 lb.
+The R616 actually has the exact same flywheel found on the R618.

 The important thing here, is that with the belt drive and magnetic resistance system, the R616 is capable of providing a very smooth and quiet workout experience.

 And I like that the R616 comes with 25 resistance levels to work with (which is a lot for this price range).

 Having a lot of resistance levels is a good thing because it gives you more control – you can make smaller changes between levels.

 Overall, the R616 does come with a pretty light flywheel, but users still seem to agree that the pedal motion is very smooth and that the resistance can get high enough for a challenging workout.